M7Tro/educationalProjects/productStore/README.md

 -How does the process object work?
 How can it access the .env file data? process.exit, process.env seem interesting.

 -How does the path module work?
 How can I use it?

+Deployment:
+Go into the server.js file.
+Import the path module.

+Get this: const __dirname = path.resolve();

+Check if the process is run as production.

+If it is, we want the frontend folder to be a static asset.

+When you run npm run build, it gives you a dist folder.

+The dist folder is the one that you will use in production.

+You make the dist folder a static asset with this:
+    app.use(express.static(path.join(__dirname, "/frontend/dist")))

+For all the requests other than to '/api/products', we want to send the React's index.js file:
+    app.get("*", (req,res)=>{res.sendFile(path.resolve(__dirname, "frontend", "dist", "index.html"))})

+For deployment, delete both node_modules folders, delete the dist folder

+In the root folder's package.json create a script for building:
+    "build": "NODE_ENV=development npm install && npm install --prefix frontend && npm run build --prefix frontend"

+Check if the command works.

+Once the application is built, we need to start it.
+We do it with another script:
+    "start": "NODE_ENV=production node backend/server.js"

+Eventually, you push the code to GitHub.

+Then you go to render.com.